Smarter Parking in the City with the Park Adelaide App

 The City of Adelaide is launching a new mobile app, Park Adelaide, to give you accurate and real-time parking information.
-The app will let you locate, pay for, and extend your parking session remotely – so, you won’t have to return to your vehicle.
-It will also give you directions to available parking bays, information about parking controls, and alerts of when your parking session is about to expire.
+Use the Park Adelaide app to locate, pay for, and extend your parking session remotely – so, you won’t have to return to your vehicle.
+It also gives you directions to available parking bays, information about parking controls, and alerts when your parking session is about to expire.

-Smart Parking technology utilises fitted, in-ground sensors of which we have installed approximately 2,800 in on-street parking bays across the city.
-Communication relays have been installed on some 150 electrical poles to help transmit parking information to the Park Adelaide app.
+Smart Parking technology uses in-ground sensors which have been installed in approximately 2,800 (of a total of 17,500) on-street parking bays, across the city.
+Communication relays have been installed on approximately 150 electrical poles to help transmit parking information to the Park Adelaide app.

 What is Smart Parking?

 The City of Adelaide’s Smart Parking technology will make it more convenient for you to park your vehicle in the city.